Information on the COVID-19 Vaccine

 COVID-19 is easily transmitted and can lead to serious illness and death, even for people who are young and healthy.

-How will we know if COVID-19 vaccines are safe?
+How do we know that COVID19 vaccines are safe?

-At the moment, vaccines available for COVID-19 have efficacy of between 60-94%, and are effective in preventing symptomatic disease.
+At the moment, vaccines available for COVID-19 have efficacy of between 60-94%.
 The World Health Organization guidance is that COVID-19 vaccines should demonstrate at least 50% efficacy against severe disease.

 When will COVID-19 vaccines be ready for distribution in Ghana?

-As doses of COVID-19 vaccines become available, they will be provided first to those at highest risk.
-The specific groups that are eligible for the first doses of COVID-19 vaccines may vary depending on the vaccine.
-However, initial groups will likely include frontline health workers at high risk of infection, older adults, and people at high risk of death because of underlying conditions like asthma, heart disease and diabetes.
-Once adequate doses become available, we will encourage all those who qualify to get vaccinated.
+As doses of COVID-19 vaccines become available, they will be provided first to those at risk.
+The specific groups that are eligible for the first doses of COVID-19 vaccines may vary depending on the availability of the vaccine.

 If I have had COVID-19 before and have recovered, do I still need to be vaccinated with a COVID-19 vaccine when it is available?